Shamilkv34/book/nostarch/chapter15.md

 We define the variable `b` to have the value of a `Box` that points to the value `5`, which is allocated on the heap.
-This program will print `b = 5`; in this case, we can access the data in the box similar to how we would if this data were on the stack.
+This program will print `b = 5`; in this case, we can access the data in the box similarly to how we would if this data were on the stack.
 Just like any owned value, when a box goes out of scope, as `b` does at the end of `main`, it will be deallocated.
 The deallocation happens both for the box (stored on the stack) and the data it